un-vector-tile-toolkit/un-vector-tile-toolkit.github.io/README.md

 The plan is to ensure that the prototype can be updated automatically and continuously, within one-day delay from the database update.
 As of now, it can be confirmed that the global vector tile dataset can be produced well within a week.

-## 4. Plan
+## 4. Recent progress
-The OSGeo.JP Workshop for UN Vector Tile Toolkit will be held on 2 December 2018 in Moratuwa, Sri Lanka.
-The workshop will provide a hands-on experience for producing and hosting optimized vector tiles.
-The hands-on material will be available to the community in an open manner.
+The OSGeo.JP Workshop for UN Vector Tile Toolkit was held on 2 December 2018 in Moratuwa, Sri Lanka.
+The workshop provided a hands-on experience for producing and hosting optimized vector tiles.
+[The hands-on material](https://speakerdeck.com/hfu/the-osgeojp-workshop-for-the-un-vector-tile-toolkit) is available to the community in an open manner.

+Version 1 of the UN Vector Tile Toolkit was released in a [keynote speech](https://speakerdeck.com/hfu/collaboration-of-geospatial-information-communities-through-the-un-open-gis-initiative) of the FOSS4G Asia 2018.

 The Geospatial Information Authority of Japan is also using the UN Vector Tile Toolkit to prototype their vector tile production.